ericwittenstein/Borderlands-3-Tracker/README.md

 This is a website I created to help me manage and organize items that I've looked up in Borderlands 3.
 This game has a multitude of possible dropped loot variations, and as I play through, I often find myself looking up their abilities and trying to remember if I liked them or not on a previous playthrough.
 This app should allow me to spend less time googling and re-googling, and more time gaming!

+This app is deployed through Heroku and can be found [HERE](https://bl3tracker.herokuapp.com/)

 ## Table of Contents

 * [Installation](#installation)